Gregory, Brittany

 McConnell, Josh

-Josh McConnell is a doctoral student in the School Psychology area within the Department of Educational Psychology.
+Josh is a doctoral student in the School Psychology area within the Department of Educational Psychology.
 Josh received his BSc in Psychology with a minor in Philosophy from the University of Calgary.
-Prior to attending UW-Madison, Josh worked as a psychologist assistant at Springbank Psychology, a Canadian private practice specializing in neurodevelopmental-related clinical concerns.
-Josh’s research is focused on behavior management strategies, in addition to exploring ways to cater educational experiences for individual students with autism spectrum disorder, primarily using a strength-based approach.
+Prior to attending UW-Madison, Josh worked at Springbank Psychology, a Canadian private practice specializing in neurodevelopmental-related clinical concerns.
+Josh’s research is focused on identifying intelligence patterns within the Autistic brain, using both network-based approaches and examination of clinical assessment data.
+His clinical focus lies in the diagnosis and treatment of neurodevelopmental disorders, with specific emphasis on Autism Spectrum Disorder and Intellectual Disability.

 Ntais, Angelos